 - An expedition skiff journey into Ford’s Terror, with cliffs rising from the water’s edge, reminiscent of Yosemite Valley

 - Spending time in the historical port town of Wrangell, Alaska, along with a hike just outside of town to view Rainbow Falls

 - Spotting a brown bear from the bow of the Admiralty Dream and spending time watching this amazing creature in its element

 For more photos from this trip, including tide-hidden petroglyphs found in Southeast Alaska, view my Facebook album, on AdventureSmith’s Facebook page.

 This Alaska cruise review was written by an AdventureSmith Explorations crew member.
-Read all our Small Ship Alaska Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship Alaska cruises and wilderness adventures: 1-800-728-2875.
+Read all our Small Ship Alaska Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about our Alaska trips and small ship Alaska cruises, including Glacier Bay cruises: 1-800-728-2875.